-Use slides only to clarify your point or process so that they speech, not compete with it.

-serve your

-- ❖ Make sure you give the audience enough time to read everything on slides.
-Don't expect them to read and listen at the same time. - Don't read the slides. - Gesturing to the screen or using a laser pointer can be OK, but if you are able to highlight your specific point on the screen using animation, such as zoom or fade or on-screen pointers, then it's usually better to do that. - Prepare slides with supplementary detail for possible use during question time. - Make careful decisions about the speed at which you introduce information.
-Sometimes, exposing points or images one by one using animation allows you to better control the audience's focus and absorption of individual points. - Speak before you introduce the slide... don't follow the slides
+- Use slides only to clarify your point or process so that they serve your speech, not compete with it. - Make sure you give the audience enough time to read everything on slides.
+Don't expect them to read and listen at the same time. - Don't read the slides. - Gesturing to the screen or using a laser pointer can be OK, but if you are able to highlight your specific point on the screen using animation, such as zoom or fade or on-screen pointers, then it's usually better to do that. - Make careful decisions about the speed at which you introduce information.
+Sometimes, exposing points or images one by one using animation allows you to better control the audience's focus and absorption of individual points. - When using graphs, explain the X (horizontal) and Y (vertical) axes.